Email Service

 New-ServicePrincipal -AppId <Application ID> -ObjectId <Object ID> -DisplayName <Display Name>

-The values "Application ID", "Object ID", "Display Name" and "Tenant ID" can be found on the following page of the app registration you have just created:
+You can find the "Application ID," "Object ID," "Display Name," and "Tenant ID" values on the following page for the app registration you just created:

 https://entra.microsoft.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AppAppsPreview